 The Omaha World-Herald chose four undergraduates from the University of Nebraska-Lincoln College of Journalism and Mass Communications to work as fellows at the newspaper this spring.

-The students took part in Real World I course (a collaboration between University of Nebraska–Lincoln and the World-Herald) in the fall semester, and will contribute stories and/or photos to the paper, working alongside its journalists and photographers.
-They will also continue their studies at the college during the semester.
+The students will contribute stories and/or photos to the paper and work alongside its journalists and photographers while continuing their studies at the college this semester.

 The students are:

 Vanessa Daves, a sophomore from Prairie Village, Kansas.
 She held a reporting internship with the St. Joseph News-Press in summer 2014 where she wrote news articles, broadcast scripts and shot video.
 Daves covered the sports beat and the Arts & Entertainment section for the Daily Nebraskan in the 2013-2014 school year.
 Daves earned a "Freshman of the Semester" award while at the Daily Nebraskan for several sports articles she wrote, including a story about University of Nebraska–Lincoln gymnast Emily Wong.
 She is public relations chair for the University of Nebraska–Lincoln ambassadors, a member of the leadership team for the Navigators (Greekside) and is vice president of public relations at Kappa Delta.
 She is the recipient of the Ruth Leverton Scholarship.
 Daves is majoring in journalism and Spanish.